Know the Laws: Utah

 back to topIn which county can I file for a protective order?

-You can file a petition in the county where you live, in the county where the abuser lives, or in the county where the abuse took place.*
+You can file a petition at the district court in the county where you live, in the county where the abuser lives, or in the county where the abuse took place.*

 back to top